Your check-in location will depend on your group and arrival date.

 The following resources are provided to kick start your on-campus experience with the right information.

 Academic advising is a key to your success at Penn State.
-Visit Academic Affairs for more details regarding advising as well as information about the advising portal, StarFish and the student information system, LionPATH.
+Visit the Academic Resource Center for more details regarding advising as well as information about the advising portal, StarFish and the student information system, LionPATH.

-Learn about your room, living on campus, contract details, medical accommodations, room and board rates, and more by visiting brandywinecampusliving.psu.edu.
+Learn about your room, living on campus, contract details, medical accommodations, room and board rates, and more by visiting schuylkill.psu.edu/campus-life/housing.

 Job opportunities provide more than a paycheck, they provide vital networking and professional experience that will enrich your time on campus.
 Take the time to discover some of the exciting places to work on campus.